-What happens if you google ‘component-based transfer path analysis wiki’?
+Would you google ‘component-based transfer path analysis wiki’?
 Perhaps, you know what transfer path analysis (TPA) is, but ‘component-based TPA’?
 How to read this term?
 What is it?
 Are you curious?
-Well, then you are on a good address.
+Well, then you are at the right place.
 Let me start from the beginning.

-During my commute to work I have to spend quite some time in my car, not only because of the great distance where I live, but also because of the endless traffic jams around Brussels.
+During my commute to work, I usually spend quite some time in my car, not only because of the great distance between my home and the office but also because of the endless traffic jams around Brussels.
 And during this time, as an engineer, I tend to listen to the sound and vibrations of my car.
-Although, I drive a good hybrid car, I still notice certain annoying high frequencies, when the car accelerates, or seat vibrations, when it brakes or slows down.
+Although I drive a good hybrid car, I still notice certain annoying high frequencies, when the car accelerates, or seat vibrations, when it brakes or slows down.
 When I tried to find out the cause and how it propagates from the source to my ears and body, I realized pretty quickly that this is not so obvious.

 For car builders, the challenge of defining the noise and vibration source in a vehicle is of course even greater.
-Automotive car builders strive to meet the comfort expectations of their customers, while increasing the number of car variants, and working against the clock to bring new models on the market as quickly as possible.
+Automotive car builders strive to meet the comfort expectations of their customers.
+Meanwhile, they increase the number of car variants and work against the clock to bring new models to the market as quickly as possible.
 Fortunately, there are innovative technologies that help automotive engineers to develop the best cars, despite the pressure to minimize costs and time to market.

-One of these technologies is component-based TPA, using same principles as transfer path analysis, grabbing attention of noise & vibration engineers in the automotive industry past years.
-It is considered as a very promising technology as it helps to predict and asses vibro-acoustic performance upfront, using vehicle virtual prototypes, instead of validating and testing the physical prototypes.
+One of these technologies is component-based TPA.
+Using the same principles as transfer path analysis, it grabs the attention of noise & vibration engineers in the automotive industry.
+It is a very promising technology as it helps to predict and assess vibroacoustic performance upfront.
+Indeed, it uses vehicle virtual prototypes, instead of validating and testing the physical prototypes.

 What exactly is component-based transfer path analysis?

 Component-based TPA is a powerful methodology to predict the NVH performance of active components (also referred to as sources) in a virtual vehicle environment.
-It allows independent source characterization of the active components with blocked forces and enables full-vehicle level NVH predictions by virtually creating vehicle, or system assemblies using Frequency Based Sub-structuring techniques (FBS).
+It allows independent source characterization of the active components with blocked forces and enables full-vehicle level NVH predictions by virtually creating vehicle or system assemblies using Frequency Based Sub-structuring techniques (FBS).
 These blocked forces are typically obtained using TPA techniques on a component test bench or even on a test vehicle.
-FBS allows coupling numerical substructure models to experimentally obtained models, for example a rigid body model of a HVAC compressor, FEM models for structural components, such as suspension and experimentally obtained models for mounts and vehicle body.
+FBS allows coupling numerical substructure models to experimentally obtained models, for example, a rigid body model of an HVAC compressor, FEM models for structural components, such as suspension, and experimentally obtained models for mounts and vehicle body.
 This allows a quick assessment of a large number of design variants and permanent pro-active control of the NVH performance.